cyber-singh/osticket-prereqs/README.md

 <p>

- - Now that you've downloaded and installed the necessary files, search for "IIS" in the Windows search bar.
+ - Now that you've downloaded and installed the necessary files, search for **"IIS(Internet Information Services)"** in the Windows search bar.
 Open IIS as an administrator, and the program should appear like this..

 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/fa2bc7e1-9e7a-4a8b-9239-375b781de6ff"/>
 </p>